Get more information about Elgin Community College by clicking links below:

 - Accredited by the American Dental Association, Commission on Dental Accreditation (since 1969)

-- Accredited by the American Physical Therapy Association, Commission on Accreditation in Physical Therapy Education (since 2009)
+- Accredited by the Commission on Massage Therapy Accreditation (since 2007)

 - Radiology Technician Program